phylum-dev/rust-style-guidelines/enums.md

 # Enums

-Extract enum variants fields into a separate struct, rather than using struct-like enum variants.
+Consider extracting enum variant fields into a separate struct, rather than using struct-like enum variants.

 ## Example